Dan Geer

 Dan Geer is a computer security analyst and risk management specialist.
 He is recognized for raising awareness of critical computer and network security issues before the risks were widely understood, and for ground-breaking work on the economics of security.

+Career

 Geer is currently the chief information security officer for In-Q-Tel, a not-for-profit venture capital firm that invests in technology to support the Central Intelligence Agency.

 In 2003, Geer's 24-page report entitled "CyberInsecurity: The Cost of Monopoly" was released by the Computer and Communications Industry Association (CCIA).
 The paper argued that Microsoft's dominance of desktop computer operating systems is a threat to national security.
 Geer was fired (from consultancy @Stake) the day the report was made public.
 Geer has cited subsequent changes in the Vista operating system (notably a location-randomization feature) as evidence that Microsoft "accepted the paper."

 Geer received a Bachelor of Science in Electrical Engineering and Computer Science from MIT, where he was a member of the Theta Deuteron charge of Theta Delta Chi fraternity.
 He also received a Sc.D. in biostatistics from Harvard, and has worked for: